Types of Plans

 reasonable lifestyle for most retirees.

-- Plan assets are protected from creditors.
+- Qualified plan assets are protected from creditors of the

 Employers can choose between two basic types of retirement plans: